WE ARE : NU JAZZ / ECLECTIC SOUL / SPOKEN WORD

-March is full of intrigue and surprises, starting with The Kensington Market Jazz Festival - Spring Series, featuring Alana Bridgewater and Heather Bambrick.
+April is full of intrigue and surprises, starting with The Kensington Market Jazz Festival - Spring Series, featuring Ori Dagan and Alex Pangman.

 Joanna Majoko, new to the Poetry stage, Joanna brings a bag of jazz standards, spiced with her signature dark cool.

 - Think Ella

 Nerissa Bradley is new to the Poetry stage and her imposing disposition matches her distinct voice and mood.
 Nerissa reworks the classic hits like no one you’ve heard before.

 Quincy Bullen is seriously going places and Poetry will be the take off launching pad.
 Quincy’s mood on the keys is like sweet pain and his voice will steal your soul.
 Don’t move, let it happen.